19821000905/learngit/readme.txt

-readme
-git is distributed version
+Git is a disturbuted version control system
-git is free sofeware
+Git is free software distribute under the GPL
-sunwenhong write